WilliamMauclet/Connect4/Hispida/README.md

 ### TODO
-* First checks when choosing moves are make the robot play worse! => remove
+* Better handling of player ending game => exception should be handled
+* Replay possibility (for debugging) OR alternatively give grid run_test configuration

 ### TODO PREVIOUSLY
 * Robot accepts history of moves to machine learn
-* Replay possibility (for debugging) OR alternatively give grid run_test configuration
+* First checks when choosing moves are make the robot play worse! => remove

 ### DONE
 * Robots.